terra-farm/terraform-provider-virtualbox/README.md

 Published documentation is located on the [Terra-Farm website](https://terra-farm.github.io/provider-virtualbox/).

+# Requirements

+1. vboxnet1 should be exist with enable DHCP server.
+2. Version VirtualBox kernel modules do match this version of VirtualBox:

+- Run modinfo vboxdrv.
+- Run apt-cache policy virtualbox
+- Version should be equals

 # How to install

 Installation instructions for the Terra-Farm thirdparty providers can be found on the